Salix x balfourii

 (caprea x lanata)

 We had this willow for 4 years without knowing what it was as it obviously came mislabeled!
 I have been excited about it ever since I bought it, but couldn't offer it as I didn't know what to call it!
 I wrote to taxonomists and horticulturists for assistance, to no avail.
 In 2014 I nailed it down to Salix x balfourii!
 This is a deliberate cross made in Scotland by the botanist E. F. Linton in the late 19th century and named after the eminent Scottish botanist John Hutton Balfour.
-Linton crossed two species--the Goat Willow (Salix caprea) and the superb dwarf Woolly Willow (Salix lanata).
+Linton crossed two European species--the Goat Willow (Salix caprea) and the superb dwarf Woolly Willow (Salix lanata).
 The result?
-A shrub that grows 4-10ft high and 8-15ft wide.
+A shrub that grows 4-12ft high and 8-15ft wide.
 The large, abundant male catkins appear before the leaves and put on quite a show.
 These are followed by large gray-green leaves that are resplendent in their own right.
-I coppice mine every year as I don't want such a large shrub and it rewards me with lots of new growth covered with flowers, then by almost tropical foliage!
-By the way, I bought is as S. hastata 'Wehrhahnnii', choice in its own right, but not as spectacular as Balfour's Willow.
+In the nursery we coppice them every other year as we don't want such a large shrub and it rewards us with lots of new growth covered with flowers; followed by almost tropical-looking foliage!
+By the way, I bought is as Salix hastata 'Wehrhahnii' (A selection named after the German City, choice in its own right, but not as spectacular as Balfour's Willow.
 Hardy to Zone 4.

 USES: Cut flowers and a great ornamental shrub!